grace-notes/website/contents/topics/life-of-christ.md

 power, but they will be priests of God and of Christ and will reign with Him for a thousand years.”

-· Universal peace
+&bull; Universal peace

-- Psalm 46:9, “He makes wars to cease to the end of the earth; He breaks the bow and cuts the spear in two; He burns the chariots with fire.”
+-- Psalm 46:9, “He makes wars to cease to the end of the earth; He breaks the bow and cuts the spear in two; He burns the chariots with fire.”

-- Isaiah 2:3, “And many peoples will come and say, ‘Come, let us go up to the mountain of the Lord, to the house of the God of Jacob; that he may teach us concerning His ways and that we may walk in His paths.’
+-- Isaiah 2:3, “And many peoples will come and say, ‘Come, let us go up to the mountain of the Lord, to the house of the God of Jacob; that he may teach us concerning His ways and that we may walk in His paths.’
 For the law will go forth from Zion and the word of the Lord from Jerusalem.”

-- Hosea 2:18, “In that day I will also make a covenant for them.
+-- Hosea 2:18, “In that day I will also make a covenant for them.
 With the beasts of the field, the birds of the sky, and the creeping things of the ground.
 And I will abolish the bow, the sword and war from the land, and I will make them lie down in safety.”

-- Micah 4:3, “And He will judge between many peoples and render decisions for mighty, distant nations.
+-- Micah 4:3, “And He will judge between many peoples and render decisions for mighty, distant nations.
 Then they will hammer their swords into plowshares and their spears into pruning hooks; nations will not lift up sword against nation, and never again will they train for war.”

-· Universal prosperity, Psalm72:7,16. “(7) In his days may the righteous flourish, and abundance of peace till the moon is no more… (16) May there be abundance of grain in the earth on top of the mountains; its fruit will wave like the cedars of Lebanon; and may those from the city flourish like vegetation of the earth.”
+&bull; Universal prosperity, Psalm 72:7,16. “(7) In his days may the righteous flourish, and abundance of peace till the moon is no more… (16) May there be abundance of grain in the earth on top of the mountains; its fruit will wave like the cedars of Lebanon; and may those from the city flourish like vegetation of the earth.”

-· Longevity will once again become common.
+&bull; Longevity will once again become common.
 Isaiah 65:20, “No longer will there be in it an infant who lives but a few days, or an old man who does not live out his days; for the youth will die at the age of one hundred and the one who does not reach the age of one hundred shall be thought accursed.”

-· No handicaps, Isaiah 35:5-6, “(5) Then the eyes of the blind will be opened and the ears of the deaf will be unstopped.
+&bull; No handicaps, Isaiah 35:5-6, “(5) Then the eyes of the blind will be opened and the ears of the deaf will be unstopped.
 (6) Then the lame will leap like a deer, and the tongue of the mute will shout for joy.”

-· Nature will return to its pristine state.
+&bull; Nature will return to its pristine state.

-- Romans 8:19-22, “(19) For the anxious longing of the creation waits eagerly for the revealing of the sons of God.
+-- Romans 8:19-22, “(19) For the anxious longing of the creation waits eagerly for the revealing of the sons of God.
 (20) For the creation was subjected to futility, not of its own will, but because of Him who subjected it, in hope (21) that the creation itself also will be set